-RQOs were also defined for groundwater RUs (Figure 1-1) within each IUA in terms of groundwater quantity (abstraction, low flow in river, discharge and groundwater level) and groundwater quality (nutrients, salts, pathogens and various system variables).
+RQOs were also established for groundwater Rus (Figure 1-1) within each IUA in terms of groundwater quantity (abstraction, low flow in river, discharge, and groundwater level) and groundwater quality (nutrients, salts, pathogens and various system variables).

-This study's objectives are to determine high confidence results of the required groundwater contribution in terms of both quantity and quality to satisfy the Basic Human Needs (BHN) Reserve and Ecological Water Requirements (EWR) for the Berg catchment.
+This study's objectives was to determine high confidence results of the required groundwater contribution in terms of both quantity and quality to satisfy the Basic Human Needs (BHN) Reserve and Ecological Water Requirements (EWR) for the Berg catchment.